feedreader/pluto/README.md

-For documentation, see the [Pluto Planet Guide »](http://feedreader.github.io)
+For documentation, see the [Planet Pluto Guide »](http://feedreader.github.io)

 ---